AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 14. Quality control

-Data from multiple sources such as sensors on the production line, quality check systems, employee feedback, and even customer reviews can be aggregated and analyzed collectively.
+Data from multiple sources, such as sensors on the production line, quality check systems, employee feedback, and even customer reviews, can be aggregated and analyzed collectively.
 This data-driven approach provides a multi-faceted view of quality.

 For example, let’s say a phone manufacturer’s phone batteries keep catching fire.
 The company can aggregate all mentions of battery issues on social media to understand how and in which settings the fires are breaking out.
-The data could then be used to lower the alert threshold of sensors on factors such as, temperature, voltage and current, electrolyte leakage, etc. Then the serial numbers of new production batches can be tracked to see if the issue keeps happening.
+The data could then be used to lower the alert threshold of sensors on factors such as temperature, voltage and current, electrolyte leakage, etc.

 15. Workers’ health and safety

-Workers can wear smart watches that monitor their vital signs, such as body temperature, even levels of exposure to harmful materials.
-If a sensor detects abnormal levels of, say, heart rate, it can alert the worker and the safety manager.
-Training modules or production schedules can then be dynamically updated, to teach the worker how they can lower their heart rates (by learning relaxation techniques) and manage the workload to avoid strenuous production timelines.
+Workers can wear smart watches that monitor their vital signs, such as body temperature and even levels of exposure to harmful materials.16 If a sensor detects abnormal levels of, say, heart rate, it can alert the worker and the safety manager.

 Learn more about Industrial IoT.

-1. Security: This is, arguably, an unsolvable challenge of IoE.
-As long as there are data stored in the Cloud, there is the threat of cybersecurity.
-For example, if a household uses a smart-lock for entry and exit, and hackers hijack the application, then they could, theoretically, lock the family out of their own house.
-This is just one example.
-Imagine a power plant’s software being hijacked, or a self-driving Tesla, with a passenger inside, driving to the unknown.
+This is, arguably, an unsolvable challenge of IoE.
+As long as data is stored in the cloud, there is the threat of cybersecurity.
+For example, if a household uses a smart lock for entry and exit, and hackers hijack the application, then they could, theoretically, lock the family out of their own house.

-3. Compatibility: The number of IoT devices is on the rise.
+The number of IoT devices is on the rise.
 There are thousands of different programmers creating more devices and software each year, using different methods, codes, and standards.
 Connecting all these devices into a harmonious ecosystem can require more oversight, larger IT expenditures, and longer downtime in case of repairs.
-The good news is the existence of composable applications.
-Composable application (CA) is the idea of using app builders to estimate what the most useful blocks are among multiple complete applications and then “compose” these blocks into a new application.
-This helps streamline the integration process.

 Further reading